Finite-momentum superconducting states due to odd-frequency Cooper pairing correlations

-The aim of the present paper is to provide a theoretical framework that explains the reasons for appearing the nonuniform superconducting states.
-To this end, we examine the instability of a normal state in the presence of attractive interaction between two electrons~\cite{cooper:pr1956} by calculating the pair fluctuation propagator $D_q$ within the ladder approximation~\cite{ambegaokar:book1969}.
-We compare two transition temperatures.
-One is the transition temperature to a uniform superconducting state $T_{\bm{0}}$.
-The other is the transition temperature to a nonuniform superconducting state $T_{\bm{q}}$ in which Cooper pairs have a finite center of mass momentum $\bm{q}$.
-The transition temperatures are determined by the pole of the pair fluctuations propagator $D_q^{-1} \propto a + B q^2=0$.
-For $B>0$, $T_{\bm{0}}$ determined by $a=0$ at $q=0$ is always larger than $T_{\bm{q}}$, which indicates the transition to a uniform state.
-On the other hand, we find $T_{\bm{q}} > T_{\bm{0}}$ is satisfied for $B<0$, which means the appearance of a nonuniform state.
-We confirm that this theoretical framework successfully describes the appearance of already known nonuniform superconducting state such as FFLO state in a spin-singlet $s$-wave SC in a Zeeman field.
-Most importantly, we find that the coefficient $B$ is proportional to the Meissner kernel or the superfluid density in a \textsl{uniform} superconducting state.
-Namely, odd-frequency Cooper pairs decrease the superfluid density to be negative in a uniform superconducting state.
-This fact explains the reason for the appearance of a nonuniform superconducting state.
+The mechanisms and the properties of finite-momentum superconducting states have already been explored from various viewpoints ~\cite{fulde_fflo,larkin_fflo,mineev:prb2008,li:prb2024,samokhin:prb2017,kitamura:prb2022FFLO}.
+The aim of this paper is to provide another physical picture that explains the mechanisms underlying the emergence of finite-momentum superconducting states in various SCs.
+To this end, we examine the instability of the normal state in the presence of an attractive interaction between two electrons~\cite{cooper:pr1956} by calculating the pair fluctuation propagator $D_{\mathrm{s}} (\bm{q})$ within the ladder approximation~\cite{ambegaokar:book1969}.
+It is possible to calculate two transition temperatures from the poles of $D_{\mathrm{s}} (\bm{q})$: the transition temperature to a uniform superconducting state $T_{\bm{0}}$ and the transition temperature to a finite-momentum superconducting state $T_{\bm{q}}$.
+The superconducting state with a higher transition temperature is more stable.
+To analyze the mechanisms stabilizing finite-momentum superconducting states with small $\bm{q}$, we expand the denominator of the fluctuation propagator as $D_{\mathrm{s}}^{-1} (\bm{q}) \propto a + B\, q^2=0$.
+For $B>0$, we find that $T_{\bm{0}}>T_{\bm{q}}$, indicating the appearance of a uniform superconducting state.
+For $B<0$, we find that $T_{\bm{0}}<T_{\bm{q}}$, indicating the appearance of a finite-momentum superconducting state with $\bm{q}$.
+A general relationship shows that the coefficient $B$ is proportional to the Meissner kernel, or equivalently to the superfluid density $Q$, in a \textsl{uniform} superconducting state.
+We conclude that the sign change of $Q$ due to the odd-frequency pairing correlations in a uniform state explains the instability of the uniform superconducting state and the emergence of finite-momentum states.

-We also find stable nonuniform superconducting states in a two-band SC with $s$-wave interband pairing order~\cite{silva:physletta2014} and in a $j=3/2$ SC with $s$-wave pseudospin-quintet pairing order~\cite{brydon:prl2016}.
-The band hybridization (and/or the asymmetry between the two bands) and the spin-orbit interaction generate odd-frequency Cooper pairs in a two-band SC and a $j=3/2$ SC, respectively.
-By solving $D_{q}^{-1}=0$ numerically, we will show that a nonuniform superconducting state becomes more stable than a uniform one in these time-reversal symmetry preserving SCs.
-We also find in a single-band SC that any perturbations generating odd-frequency Cooper pairs break time-reversal symmetry.
-We conclude that odd-frequency Cooper pairs support the transition to the nonuniform superconducting states.